Reports To: Chief Executive Officer

 - Ability to travel (drive and/or fly) to conferences, meetings, events, etc.

 Work Environment: (The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.)

-- Travel less than 10% of the time
+- Travel may be required approximately 10% of the time.